dekadentno/vue-unit-testing-cheat-sheet/README.md

 * when a particulary complex function is receiving multiple arguments, it is a good idea to feed that function with null, undefined and unexpected data (e.g. methodNullTest, methodInvalidValueTest, methodValidValueTest)
 * when there are cases that require complex steps for reproduction and can be easily forgotten

+Try to keep test methods short and sweet and add them to the build.

 ## Setuping jest
 Follow these steps for the most basic jest setup:
 1. ```npm i --save-dev jest```